-- b) MIDA's Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meat and poultry, which targets unfair competition and open sanitary violation of frozen meats that are entering the country and being sold at retail. - c) MIDA's Resolution No. OAL-121-2019 of October 17, 2019, which establishes the National Traceability Program, requiring that all imported meat and poultry must label the country of origin, and to verify the compliance to the prohibition on commercialization of frozen meat and poultry, established by the Executive Decree 255 of 2019, aforementioned. - d) MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef, especially for beef not graded USDA Prime or Choice. - e) Panama's Customs Resolution No. 276 of August 20, 2019, which establishes the mandatory prior consultation for Customs Valuation for import and commercialization of beef. - f) Cabinet Decree No. 29 of December 10, 2019, that adds beef as a sensitive product to the national economy, including USDA Prime and Choice beef.
+- c) Executive Decree No. 6 of January 25, 2024, which regulates the sanitary aspects of processing, storing, distributing, retailing, and transporting of national and imported meats and pork products in the various establishments in the country, and to issue other provisions. - d) MIDA's Resolution No. OAL-211-2019 of December 10, 2019, which creates the National Commission for Ordering and Compliance for the importation of meat and poultry, which targets unfair competition and open sanitary violation of frozen meats that are entering the country and being sold at retail. - e) MIDA's Resolution No. OAL-121-2019 of October 17, 2019, which establishes the National Traceability Program, requiring that all imported meat and poultry must label the country of origin, and to verify the compliance to the prohibition on commercialization of frozen meat and poultry, established by the Executive Decree 255 of 2019, aforementioned. - f) MICI's Resolution No. 86 of August 20, 2019, which establishes the measures for commercialization of beef, especially for beef not graded USDA Prime or Choice. - g) Panama's Customs Resolution No. 276 of August 20, 2019, which establishes the mandatory prior consultation for Customs Valuation for import and commercialization of beef. - h) Cabinet Decree No. 29 of December 10, 2019, that adds beef as a sensitive product to the national economy, including USDA Prime and Choice beef.